marcov64/Lsd/Readme.txt

 2. Select "System Options..." in menu "Model", press the button "Default", and "OK".

 WARNING: LSD operates by creating and modifying executable (.exe) files for your simulation models.
 This kind of procedure may be INCORRECTLY detected as suspicious by some anti-virus software and incorrect operation of LSD may arise, particularly when you try to compile and/or run your model.
 In this case, you may try to reconfigure your anti-virus to allow LSD operation or try to TEMPORARILY disable it entirely.
 Windows standard anti-virus software (included and enabled by default in Windows 10) is known to operate properly with LSD and offers a good level of protection for most users.

+LSDROOT environment variable: for special installations, like multiple LSD versions in the same machine, it is possible to set a system-level environment variable named LSDROOT pointing to the directory where the version of LSD to be used is located.
+Please note that LSD installer does not create or update this variable.
+If LSDROOT is set to an invalid (non-LSD) directory, LSD will not work.

 For persisting problems email us: valente@ec.univaq.it or mcper@unicamp.br